-10. Please enter UKOSS case ID if known (select if you do not know the UKOSS case ID) Enter the full UKOSS case ID ie, COR_123 Not known
+10. Please enter UKOSS case ID if known Enter the full UKOSS case ID ie, COR_123

+Not known

 Interim analyses: role of the Data Monitoring Committee

 The independent Data Monitoring Committee reviewed unblinded analyses of the study data and any other information considered relevant at intervals of around 2 to 4 weeks.
 The committee was charged with determining if, in their view, the randomised comparisons in the study provide evidence on mortality that is strong enough (with a range of uncertainty around the results that was narrow enough) to affect national and global treatment strategies.
 In such a circumstance, the Committee would inform the Steering Committee who would make the results available to the public and amend the trial arms accordingly.
 Unless that happened, the Steering Committee, investigators, and all others involved in the trial would remain blind to the interim results until 28 days after the last patient had been randomised to a particular intervention arm.
 Further details about the role and membership of the independent Data Monitoring Committee are provided in the protocol.